1toe/1toe/README.md

 <div align="center">

-#### I'm Walter a.k.a **1toe**.
+#### Hi there!
+I'm Walter.

-I'm a full stack developer with a passion for building web applications and working with large language models.
+Full stack developer with a passion for building web applications and working with large language models.
 Always eager to learn new technologies and improve my skills.
-Building IA tools with LLMs and prompt engineering is my current focus.

 </div>

-# My Bookshelf and Music:
+### Bookshelf and Music:
 <p align="center">
 📚 <a href="https://www.goodreads.com/user/show/168644258-walter" target="_blank">Good reads</a> |
 🎶 <a href="http://last.fm/user/Bltr1/">Last.fm </a>